TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 import { createSafeActionClient } from "next-safe-action";

 export const action = createSafeActionClient({
-  // You can also provide an empty function here (if you don't want server error
+  // You can also provide an empty Promise here (if you don't want to log
-  // logging), or a Promise.
+  // server errors at all).
 Return type is `void`.
-  serverErrorLogFunction: (e) => {
+  handleServerErrorLog: (e) => {
     console.error("CUSTOM ERROR LOG FUNCTION:", e);
   },
   // Default is undefined.
 If this Promise is not provided, the client will return